The Royal Family

 - Crazy Jealous Guy: To his brother.

 - Crazy-Prepared: When Maximus plans ahead, he really plans ahead.
-In Silent War, Luna sees a strange parasitic thing inside Ahura, Medusa and Black Bolt's head, and notes it looks like Maximus' mind.
+In Silent War, Luna sees a strange parasitic thing inside Ahura, Medusa and Black Bolt's heads, and notes it looks like Maximus's mind.
 He states that he'd placed those parasitic thoughts in their minds years ago.